 - In a small bowl, combine all dipping sauce ingredients, except the water.
 Mix with a teaspoon until a smooth consistency has formed.

-- Now, add and mix in 1 tsp of water at a time.
+- Now, add and mix in 1 teaspoon of water at a time.
 You may want to add a little more or less water depending on how thick you want the sauce to be.

 - Other protein suggestions: steak slices, pan-fried fish, sushi-grade salmon slices, teriyaki chicken slices, firm tofu, etc